 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

-- Pre-hike buzz: Before you head into the foothills, visit Golden’s Higher Grounds Café for fair trade, organic coffee, freshly-baked pastries, and overstuffed breakfast burritos.
+Pre-hike fuel: Before you head into the foothills, visit Golden’s Higher Grounds Café for fair trade, organic coffee, freshly baked pastries, and overstuffed breakfast burritos.

 This scenic hike explores the northwestern corner of 12,000-acre Golden Gate Canyon State Park, one of the gems of Colorado’s extensive park network.
 Tucked into the foothills northwest of Golden, the park is easily accessible from the plains as well as the Peak-to-Peak Highway and offers great hiking, mountain biking, camping, snowshoeing, and wildlife viewing.

 That's only $1 per issue!

 Each of the park’s 11 trails is named for an animal native to this area (and is signed with that creature’s footprints).
 One of my favorites is the Raccoon Trail, a short loop that begins by the brick outhouse next to the parking area at popular Panorama Point.

 Begin by following the trail along the south (road) side of the outhouse towards Reverend’s Ridge Campground.
 You’ll almost immediately drop into one of the area’s largest groves of aspen, where golden leaves seem to glow during the fall foliage season, which here at 9,000 feet usually peaks in early October.
 After exiting the aspen grove, the trail begins to descend as it winds through tall stands of spruce-fir forest typical of this sub-alpine environment.
 Within a short distance, you’re treated to great views of the high peaks strung along the towering Continental Divide.